 Just like a seated workstation, a standing desk must follow correct ergonomic conventions to be successful.
 It is important to adjust your desk height and set up your computer screen properly so you’re not straining to use it while standing.
 Finally, research suggests that sit to stand workstations have their greatest impact when you rotate from sitting to stand to stretching and then back to sitting, so make sure that you stretch regularly or take regular walks throughout the day – it can be as simple as walking over to a colleague instead of sending that email, or offering to do the coffee run for the day.

 Considering purchasing sit to stand workstation?

 Before you rush out and purchase every employee in your workplace or team a new workstation, which will come with a hefty price tag, consider how the new workstations will be introduced into the workplace.
 Research suggests that sit to stand workstations are only successful if people know how to use them correctly, so mass rollout might not be the solution.
 Consider a staggering rollout and including education and training around correct ergonomic set up and ergonomic practices before introducing the new workstations.

 Ergonomic assessment and training

 Healthy workstations are just one of the ways to guarantee happier staff and reduce employee injuries, in particular musculoskeletal injuries, stress or fatigue.
-If you are employer who is interested in improving the health and wellbeing of your organisation, you should consider investing in a review of your workplace’s ergonomic practices and the desk set up of your employees.
+If you are an employer who is interested in improving the health and wellbeing of your organisation, you should consider investing in a review of your workplace’s ergonomic practices and the desk set up of your employees.

 The first step to creating a positive workforce is to invest in an ergonomic assessment of your workplace.
-Bodycare specialises in a number of ergonomic assessment and training solutions for all types of sitting, standing and vehicle based roles.
+Bodycare specialises in a number of ergonomic assessment and training solutions for all types of sitting, standing and vehicle-based roles.
 Click here to find out more about Bodycare’s ergonomic services or contact us on 03 8637 7185.